I. Mechanical properties of steel

 1. Ferrous Metals

-It refers to the alloy of iron and iron.
+It refeNonferrouslloy of iron and iron.
 Such as steel, pig iron, ferroalloy, cast iron, etc. Steel and pig iron are alloys based on iron and mainly added with carbon.
 They are collectively called FERROCARBON alloys.

-Pig iron is a product made by smelting iron ore into a blast furnace and is mainly used for steelmaking and casting.
+Pig iron is made by smelting iron ore into a blast furnace, and it is mainly used for steelmaking and casting.

 Cast pig iron is melted in an iron melting furnace to obtain cast iron (liquid iron with carbon content greater than 2.11%).
 Cast liquid cast iron into cast iron, which is called cast iron.

-Ferroalloy is an alloy composed of iron and elements such as silicon, manganese, chromium and titanium.
-Ferroalloy is one of the raw materials for steel making and is used as deoxidizer and additive for alloy elements in steel making.
+Ferroalloy is an alloy of iron and elements such as silicon, manganese, chromium, and titanium.
+Ferroalloy is one of the raw materials used in steel making and is used as a deoxidizer and additive for alloy elements.

-Iron-carbon alloy with carbon content less than 2.11% is called steel.
-Steel is obtained by putting pig iron for steelmaking into the steelmaking furnace and smelting it according to a certain process.
-Products of steel include ingots, continuous casting billets and direct casting of various steel castings.
-Generally speaking, steel refers to the steel rolled into various steels.
-Used for manufacturing hot forged and hot pressed mechanical parts, cold drawn and cold headed forged steel, seamless steel pipe mechanical manufacturing parts, cnc machining parts, casting parts.
+Steel is called iron-carbon alloy with a carbon content of less than 2.11%.
+Steel is obtained by putting pig iron for steelmaking into the steelmaking furnace and smelting it according to a specific process.
+Steel products include ingots, continuous casting billets, and direct casting of various steel castings.
+Generally speaking, steel refers to steel rolled into multiple sheets of steel.
+Used for manufacturing hot forged and hot pressed mechanical parts, cold drawn and cold headed forged steel, seamless steel pipe mechanical manufacturing parts, CNC machining parts, and casting parts.

 2. Non-ferrous metals